jbeuckm/BitcoinExchangeRateWidget/README.md

 Clone the repo, then...

-Install various modules and components:
+* Install various modules and components:
 `npm install`
 `bower install`

+* Build the widget:

+`grunt build`
+The target folder "BitcoinRate.wdgt" is now a clickable widget you can install into dashboard.

+* Install the widget:

+`./install.sh`

+### Sub-tasks: ###

 Generate the "default" image by taking a screen cap of the widget:
 `./phantom_screenshot.js`